NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/genomeOverlap/lab-genomicGoverlaps.md

 module load samtools
 ```

-Then set up a working directory, in which you create links to all data files needed for the exercise, *e.g.* with `ln -s /sw/courses/epigenomics/genomic_overlaps/* .`.
+Then set up a working directory, in which you create links to all data files needed for the exercise, *e.g.* with

 ```bash
 cd <some directory where you work with this course>